exosecurity/EnterpriseBSD/docs/authentication.rst

 	host/kdc-144.example.com
 	kadmin>

-If a client does not exist in the database, users will not be able be authorized from that client.
+If a client does not exist in the database, users will not be able be authenticated from that client.

 .. _Kerberos protocol: http://en.wikipedia.org/wiki/Kerberos_%28protocol%29